SanaMQB/Elderly-Monitoring-Application-Through-Human-Activity-Detection-System/README.md

 when a fall is detected on their mobile device

-## The goal of the project is to utilize mobile sensors for real-time activity detection of
+### The goal of the project is to utilize mobile sensors for real-time activity detection
 patients that are meant to be monitored.
 Such monitoring can be helpful in the early detection of dangerous activities such as falls to provide necessary help in time.
 The project objectives are given below: